 Our Board of Directors has the responsibility for establishing broad corporate policies and for overseeing our overall performance.
 Members of the Board of Directors are kept informed of our business activities through discussions with the Chief Executive Officer, President and other officers, by reviewing analyses and reports sent to them, and by participating in Board and committee meetings.
-Mr. Joyce serves as Chairman of the Board and as our Chief Executive Officer, and we have designated a lead independent director.
+Mr. Joyce serves as Chairman of the Board and as our Chief Executive Officer, and we have not designated a lead independent director.
 We believe that having the offices of Chairman of the Board and Chief Executive Officer consolidated with one person is appropriate for a company of our size and stage of development in order to maximize efficiencies of our limited available personnel resources.
 The Board of Directors may reevaluate this consolidation in the future if we grow to a size where it determines that such reevaluation is appropriate.
 Our bylaws provide that each of the directors serves for a term that extends to our next annual meeting of stockholders.
-Our Board of Directors presently has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee, Dr. Shah is Chairman of the Compensation Committee and Mr. Broenniman is the Chairman of the Nominating and Corporate Governance Committee.
+Our Board of Directors presently has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee, on each of which Messrs.
+Barry and Broenniman and Dr. Shah serve as independent directors.
+Mr. Barry is Chairman of the Audit Committee, Dr. Shah is Chairman of the Compensation Committee and Mr. Broenniman is the Chairman of the Nominating and Corporate Governance Committee.